 Employees who were found to be at risk for a lifestyle-related disease in a health checkup receive ongoing health guidance (specified health guidance) by nursing staff and registered dietitians.
 As for anti-smoking measures, we created an internal rule that prohibits smoking during working hours, and we provide guidance and various support tools to help employees quit smoking.
-The smoking rate among employees has dropped from 32.1% in 2011 to 25.1% in 2021.
+The smoking rate among employees has dropped from 31.1% in 2012 to 24.4% in 2022.
+However we consider the still-high percentage of smokers to be a grave health concern for the company.
+We have therefore decided to make all company premises completely smoke-free from 2024 onwards, and have began to consider measures to make that a reality.